Mongolia : Safety by City

 PICKPOCKETS RISK : MEDIUM

-The biggest concern when travelling in Mongolia, especially Ulaanbataar or other large Mongolian city is pickpocketing and bag snatching.
+The biggest concern when traveling in Mongolia, especially Ulaanbataar or other large Mongolian city is pickpocketing and bag snatching.
 You shouldn't fear violence, only petty theft, which can also be avoided only if you follow your common sense.
 Never keep your money in your pockets or purses.
 Places notorious for these kinds of thefts are the Black Market (bazaar), the railway station and crowded bus stops.

 NATURAL DISASTERS RISK : MEDIUM